EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

         writing, three are available:

         - an "adhoc" solver: Simple in-house solver that ranks the technologies according to cost and sevice the demand incrementally.
+The ad-hoc solver only accepts the maximum capacity expansion, the demand, the search-space, and the maximum production constraint.
+It will ignore other constraints, e.g. the minimum service constraint.

         - "scipy" solver: Formulates investment as a true LP problem and solves it using the `scipy solver`_.